hopetambala/SI664-docs/exercises/assignment_v5p2_mac.md

 ```

 ### 1.2 Add new database entities
 If you are Git/Github savvy, fork the [SI664-scripts](https://github.com/UMSI-SI664-2018Fall/SI664-scripts) repo and clone it to your laptop.
 Otherwise download the *.zip file of the code.
 If you have already forked and cloned the repo do a `git pull` to update your local working directory.

+You will utilize a Python script named `run_mysql_script.py` to execute two *.sql scripts that will
+modify the existing unesco_heritage_sites database.

 ### 1.3 Create a virtual environment
 Create a virtual environment for the scripts and then run `pip` to install package dependencies